domoticz/domoticz/dzVents/documentation/README.md

 Check out the documentation [here](https://htmlpreview.github.io/?https://github.com/rwaaren/lodash.lua/blob/master/doc/index.html).

 # History [link to changes in previous versions](https://www.domoticz.com/wiki/DzVents_version_History).

+## [3.1.7] ##
+- Fix for race condition at midnight when internal scripts are refreshed
+- Allow both abbreviated and full names for days in time rules
+- Better protection for battery and signal levels outside valid ranges

 ## [3.1.6] ##
 - Add astronomical times.
 Now every -start, -end, - xx minutes before, -xx minutes after, -at and between aa and bb can be done for all available